yassersouri/thomas-calibration/README.md

 **How to speed up the search?** As the set of sub-bins to be used for each camera pose only depends on camera position and pitch model, this list can be pre-computed for a specific camera position and thus significantly increase the search speed.

 The set of 5 to 10 best poses are used in step 3.
+Note that poses close to each other are ignored.

 ### Step 3